 To make this a more efficient step make sure that you have a good quality backpack that can hold everything and won’t hurt your back when you are carrying it around campus.
 Spend a little bit more on a decent quality backpack and you will not regret it!

-Take breaks, but keep them short
+Take breaks, but keep them short (this is one of the super helpful all nighter tips!)

 You are absolutely going to go insane studying all day Saturday from 8am – 6pm without a break.
 Just make sure that you don’t fall into a “I’ll just take a quick break” trap that turns into 3 hours.
 Schedule how long it will take (obviously schedule more for food breaks) and stick to that length.